Friendly-Banana/wobot/README.md

 The mensa plan uses the [Eat API](https://tum-dev.github.io/eat-api), the mensa coordinates link to [Google Maps](https://www.google.com/maps).

-The mensaplan API is written by myself and may become public in the future.
+The [Mensaplan API](https://github.com/Friendly-Banana/mensaplan) is also written by myself in Elixir.

 ### Configuration